ropensci/taxizedb/README.md

 Not all taxonomic databases are publicly available, or possible to mash into a SQLized version.
 Taxonomic DB's supported thus far:

+* NCBI - they provide a SQL dump
 * ITIS - they provide a SQL dump
-* COL - they provide a SQL dump
+* COL - we make a SQL database from darwin core archive
 * Theplantlist - we make a SQL database from CSV files they provide
 * GBIF taxonomic backbone - we make a SQL database from darwin core archive
 * Wikidata taxonomic data - from <https://zenodo.org/record/1213477>